-So let’s talk about some of the questions I’m going to walk you through an exercise that I absolutely love that will work, that will help you uncover your segment of the market.
+Let’s talk about some of the questions I’m going to walk you through an exercise that I absolutely love that will work, that will help you uncover your segment of the market.

 And as I promised you, it won’t involve you doing any fill in the blank exercises ’cause I personally can’t stand it, when I see fill in the blank exercises, I’m a bit like, I feel like I’m, I’m in primary school again.
-So let’s start with a set of questions and then I’m going to show you how to bring it all together, to uncover who your niche is, who you should be going after.
+Let’s start with a set of questions and then I’m going to show you how to bring it all together, to uncover who your niche is, who you should be going after.
 All right.

 Don’t say, well, I’m in the health and fitness market I solve, I help men and women start to just write that, write it down.
 Who can you help within your market?
 Don’t overthink it yet.
 Just write it down.

-So this is the first question, right?
+This is the first question, right?
 Who can I help?
 Think of your market all the people that you serve or currently serve?
 Write it down.
 Who can you actually help?
 Because this is the starting point.

 And the second question is, do I enjoy working with them?
 And you know exactly what I’m talking about.
 Those people who ring your phone, ring you on the phone and you let it go to voicemail.

 Life is way too short to be working with people who you don’t like.
 And if you seriously are saying, there’s no one in my market who I like working with.
 I think you may need to reconsider the market that you’re in because there should be plenty of people in your market who you actually enjoy working with.
-So this is really important.
+This is really important.

 And if you don’t or you aren’t able to answer this question, I think you may need to reconsider getting a bit more experienced so that, you know, you can at least have the, you know, success of yourself before you go off and start helping clients.

-So can you help this group of people get results?
+Can you help this group of people get results?
 And think of it in terms of, okay, I always use the health niche because it’s, I used to be in the health niche so I’m very familiar with it.

 That’s just not within my limit of people that I know I can actually help them get results.
 I prefer to work with, you know, teenagers or I prefer to work with working women who, you know, I can, I know I can absolutely deliver results that they can, if they follow my process, get what I say they will get.

-So can you help them get results?
+Can you help them get results?
 This is the criteria for helping you narrow down your niche.
 This is really important as well, and the most important, and definitely not the least of the questions you need to ask yourself is can they afford to pay?

-So when I was in the health and fitness space, I remember I was really young in my early twenties, and I wanted to help change the world.
+When I was in the health and fitness space, I remember I was really young in my early twenties, and I wanted to help change the world.
 And I was like, I’m going to help unemployed, depressed, overweight people, you know, be their best selves, get back into fitness and, you know, help them change the world.

 What was wrong with that?
 Unemployed, can’t afford to pay me.
 That’s really not an ideal scenario.
 Can the group of people who you want to serve, pay you because you’re in business, my friend, and if you’re in business, you need to be making money.